swedenconnect/technical-framework/README.md

 #### Discovery within the Swedish eID Framework

 The Swedish eID Framework comprises a Discovery Service that has as its purpose to supply Service Providers with user selected Identity Providers for authentication within the federation.
 This specifications defines how discovery is implemented.

+#### eIDAS Constructed Attribute Specification for the Swedish eID Framework

+This document extends “Attribute Specification for the Swedish eID Framework”, providing specifications for constructed attributes.
+The concept of constructed attributes is introduced in Swedish national authentication nodes (proxy nodes) delivering identity assertions to Swedish Service Providers based on user authentication with a foreign eID.

 ## Updates to the current version of the specifications